tylerhall/simple-php-framework/README.markdown

 As is the tradition with most open source software, the code is self-documenting &mdash; which is a nice way of saying I'm too lazy to write any formal documentation myself.
 That said, I'm always happy to answer questions about the code.
 You're also welcome to join our [discussion group](http://groups.google.com/group/simple-php-framework).
 There's not much activity, but if you ask a question you'll typically get an answer back quickly.

 If you'd like to see a full website built using the framework, take a look at [Shine](https://github.com/tylerhall/Shine).
 It's a good, (mostly) clean example of how to use the framework.

+### Misc ###

+This framework has been around for a while, as such, the database layer uses the old PHP MySQL extenion.
+It still works just fine, but it's not the recommended PHP way any longer.
+Here's a [MySQL PDO](https://github.com/maxfierke/arcanecms/blob/master/includes/class.database.php) replacement written by Max Fierke.